Thunder God Vine

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
 Its resources include publications (such as Dietary Supplements: What You Need to Know), fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements), and the PubMed Dietary Supplement Subset.

-- Goldbach-Manksy R, Wilson M, Fleischmann R, et al. Comparison of Tripterygium wilfordii Hook F versus sulfasalazine in the treatment of rheumatoid arthritis: a randomized trial.
+- Goldbach-Mansky R, Wilson M, Fleischmann R, et al. Comparison of Tripterygium wilfordii Hook F versus sulfasalazine in the treatment of rheumatoid arthritis: a randomized trial.
 Annals of Internal Medicine.
-2009;151(4):229–240, W49–51.
+2009;151(4):229-240.

 - Thunder god vine.
-Natural Medicines Comprehensive Database Web site.
-Accessed at www.naturaldatabase.com on September 15, 2009.
+Natural Medicines Web site.
+Accessed at naturalmedicines.therapeuticresearch.com/ on April 28, 2015.
+[Database subscription].

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.